Mutual Learning: Living independently in cities – local approaches for persons with disabilities cover image

 Magdas Hotel, 1030 Wien, Ungargasse 38 (U3 Rochusgasse)

-Join fellow participants for the dinner, where we will enjoy local cuisine and pleasant conversations.
+Join fellow participants for the dinner at your own cost, where we will enjoy local cuisine and pleasant conversations.

 9:15-10:40 Site visits